 The other sock I ripped back to the heel flap, reworked the heel turn, and then continued with the gusset.
 It wasn’t very reassuring when I couldn’t work it out, even with the excellent advice of the knitting experts who took the time to respond to my questions.

 I haven’t attempted knitting two socks at a time since because the patterns I’ve used have been more complicated, and just doing one was challenging enough!

-I continued with knitting one sock, and finally understanding how the stitches needed to be redistributed, I managed the gusset section.
+I continued with knitting one sock, which I also had to do with my more complicated projects Smaug and Pomatomus, and finally understanding how the stitches needed to be redistributed, I managed the gusset section.
 The foot and toe were much easier to knit.

 The Slightly Modified Garter-Stitch Edged Eye of Partridge Heel was visually appealing, and it creates a sturdy knitted fabric.
 In my minimal experience of sock knitting, this heel was new to me.